-The MSU AGEP Learning Community represents 75% of doctoral students at MSU who are Black, Hispanic or American Indian citizens in NSF sponsored departments.
-Ninety percent of the MSU AGEP Community graduate student participants complete an advanced degree.
-Over the past 10 years, the MSU AGEP Community has grown from six graduate students in 2006 and faculty to over 250 participants annually with over 400 alumni nation-wide.
+The MSU AGEP Community represents 75% of doctoral students at MSU who are Black, Hispanic or American Indian citizens that in NSF sponsored departments.
+Ninety percent of the AGEP Community graduate student participants complete an advanced degree.
+Over the past 10 years, the AGEP Community has grown from six graduate students in 2006 and faculty to over 250 participants annually with over 400 alumni nation-wide.

 The MSU AGEP Learning Community began with support from NSF, and AGEP has become a self-sustaining component of the matrix of graduate student support provided by the MSU Graduate School.
-A cross-disciplinary MSU AGEP Learning Community of graduate students and faculty meets monthly; discusses active research by participants using everyday language; and considers current topics of regional and national importance for public policy.
-At MSU, AGEP is a proven strategy for diverse recruitment, retention, and persistence in graduate education.
-The AGEP Student Success Conference hosted by MSU is cross-disciplinary experience, full of scientists, engineers, social scientists, policy makers and community leaders and students.
+A cross-disciplinary AGEP Learning Community of graduate students and faculty meets monthly; discusses active research by participants using everyday language; and considers current topics of regional and national importance for public policy.
+AGEP is a proven strategy for diverse recruitment, retention, and persistence in graduate education.